Clown Killifish (Epiplatys annulatus) Species Profile & Care Guide

-Origins of the Clown Killifish
+Natural Habitat of the Clown Killifish

 You can find the Clown Killifish in Liberia, and Sierra Leone, in southern Guinea in West Africa.
 They inhabit very shallow warm, soft, acidic, slow-moving water in swamps, streams, small rivers, savannas and tropical rainforests amongst aquatic plants and heavy marginal vegetation that they use for shelter.